-18 It is important to note that there are differences in the path of Chinese property prices depending on the reporting authority.
+It is important to note that there are differences in the path of Chinese property prices depending on the reporting authority.
 Data published by the National Bureau of Statistics suggest that after April 2010, when the Chinese government introduced measures to cool the property market, a fall in prices (average price per square meter) occurred, whereas data from the National Development and Reform Commission indicate that prices continued to increase.

-standard deviation - was similarly highest in Ningbo and Qingdao and lowest in Changchun and Xining.
-The considerable cross-city heterogeneity in housing dynamics enables an examination of the effects of property price movements across cities but also provides useful information on the property price - consumption nexus for the economy as a whole.
+the importance of the persistence (μ) of property price shocks using filtering techniques.
+The lowest growth in real housing prices was experienced in Kunming, a fall of 0.2% during our sample period.
+The highest growth was for Ningbo, 70.5%.
+Other cities with significant growth in housing prices include Qingdao and Hangzhou.
+The riskiness of housing prices - measured by their standard deviation - was similarly highest in Ningbo and Qingdao and lowest in Changchun and Xining.
+The considerable crosscity heterogeneity in housing dynamics enables an examination of the effects of property price movements across cities but also provides useful information on the property price - consumption nexus for the economy as a whole.

-3.2.
-Econometric Methodology
+3.2 Econometric Methodology

 Panel methods are now widely used in cross sectional macro data sets, since they provide greater power than individual time series studies and hence greater efficiency.
 Empirical analysis of such datasets generally involves a system of $N \times T$ equations (N cities and T time observations) that can be estimated in different ways.
 The choice of the pooled cross-section time-series approach depends on the size of N and T. Pesaran et al. (1999) emphasized that there are two traditional methods for estimating panel models: averaging and pooling.
 The former involves running N separate regressions and calculating coefficient means.
 19 A drawback to averaging is that it does not account for the fact that certain parameters may be equal over cross sections.
 Alternatively, pooling the data typically assumes that the slope coefficients and error variances are identical.
 This is unlikely to be valid for short-run dynamics and error variances, although it could be appropriate for the long run.
 Pesaran et al. (1999) proposed the PMG method, which is an intermediate case between the averaging and pooling methods of estimation, including aspects of both.
 The Pooled Mean Group Estimation (PMG) method restricts the long-run coefficients to be equal over the cross-section, but allows for the short-run coefficients and error variances to differ across groups on the cross-section.
-Given their shared institutional framework and common market, the assumption of common long-run parameters for all Chinese cities is a reasonable assumption.
-20 In contrast, it is more difficult to assume homogeneity in the short-run dynamics.
+Given their shared institutional framework and common market, the assumption of common long-run parameters for all Chinese cities is a reasonable assumption.20 In contrast, it is more difficult to assume homogeneity in the short-run dynamics.
 Formally, the PMG estimator is based on an Autoregressive Distributive Lag ARDL(p,q) model:

-(15) $$y{it} = \sum{j=1}^{p} \lambda{ij} y{it-j} + \sum{j=0}^{q} \delta'{ij} \mathbf{x}{it-j} + \mu_i + \varepsilon{it},$$
+$$y{it} = \sum{j=1}^{p} \lambda{ij} y{it-j} + \sum{j=0}^{q} \delta'{ij} \mathbf{x}{it-j} + \mu_i + \varepsilon{it}$$